ppanyukov/RedisMonitorParser.Net/readme.md

 ## Limitations

 - Assumes the first quoted word after the db/IP address block to be the command name.
+There are very few rare commands in Redis which are composed of more than one word.
+For these, only the first word would be recognised as a command.
+The remaining words would be parsed as arguments.
+Everything should still work correctly but the client application would need to reconstruct the exact full command using a combination of command and args.
+- No access to client IP:port yet (because there can be a mix of IPv4 and IPv6 addresses).
+- No parsing of UNIX timestamp into any .NET date/time types, e.g. `DateTime` (yet).
-- Not tested with the arguments containg raw binary strings.
+- Not tested with the arguments containg raw binary strings (yet).
 - May not work with versions of `MONITOR` output produced by redis versions earlier than 2.6.